-While creating some division activities for my students and specifically activities to practice division facts, this idea came to mind.
-Maybe bars are not just for fractions.
-Why not use number bars (something like equation strips) to show division and practice visual factoring?
-I am always looking for visual ideas and this seemed right.
+Have you used number bars/tape diagrams (similar to equation strips) to show division and practice visual factoring?
+I am always looking for visual ideas and this one seemed right.
 I tried this with my students and it was a great success.
 I used cards like the ones below for different numbers (just with their factors) and I was very happy to see them using previous bars to find the new ones.
 For example, 30÷3=10 then 30÷6=5 We talked about these mental strategies before but seeing them in this form made a difference.

 I would love to know what you think about this idea.
-If you would like to try this activity with your students below you can find some FREE slides and a print version.
+If you would like to try this activity with your students you can find it below

 Practicing Division facts with Number Bars/tape diagrams 16 print task cards and 20 google slides